ava-dn/avas_2025/_posts/Foundation/2025-06-08-Final Blog.md

 Average likes per hashtag, Estimated reach/views, A calculated success score out of 10

-My unique qualities: I heavily helped design the frontend of the page and came up with the idea of extracting data from Legoland.
-I helped in bringing the team closer with one another
+**My Unique Qualities** I played a key role in designing the front-end interface of our project, ensuring it was both visually engaging and user-friendly.
+Additionally, I proposed the idea of extracting and analyzing data from Legoland’s social media presence, which became a central focus of our project.
+Beyond the technical aspects, I also contributed to fostering strong collaboration within our team, helping to maintain a positive and cohesive working environment throughout the development process.